mhightower83/BacktraceLog/ReadMe.md

 # Backtrace Log
 This library generates and stores a backtrace of a crash in an IRAM or DRAM log buffer.
 By crunching the stack trace and code to generate a list of function addresses that were at play when the crash occurred, we can condense the amount of data that needs to be stored for later analysis.
 Reducing the data to a small list allows storage in slivers of unused IRAM or noinit DRAM.
 Which can optionally be backed up to User RTC memory.

+The Backtrace Log library adds about 3K bytes to the total sketch size.
+Of that, a minor 188 bytes is to support the RTC memory backup.
+The library can be disabled in the build by setting `-DESP_DEBUG_BACKTRACELOG_MAX=0` in the sketch build options.

 The library gains control at crash time through a postmortem callback function, `custom_crash_callback`.
 This library builds on Espressif's `backtrace.c`.
 It has been readapted from Open source RTOS to the Arduino ESP8266 environment using Espressif's NONOS SDK.

 > Note that Espressif's repository for the ESP8266_RTOS_SDK framework has the original version of the [`backtrace.c`](https://github.com/espressif/ESP8266_RTOS_SDK/blob/master/components/esp8266/source/backtrace.c) file that I modified.
 That site has the comment ["quite outdated"](https://github.com/espressif/ESP8266_RTOS_SDK#roadmap) in their `ReadMe.md`.
 They appear to be planning to migrate the project; however, it does not appear to have happened.
 For now, we have what we have.